learn-data-science/data-science-reading/presentation_tips.md

     - there are always glitches, this gives us time to fix problems
 - wear a solid color top
     - yes, we're talking about your fashion choices
-    - patterns and stripes cause weird Moiré patterns in the video
+    - why solid color? patterns and stripes cause weird Moiré effects in the video